 We will periodically post important news and announcements here.
-Check back often for updates.
+For more frequent updates, check out our Facebook page:

 Request for Proposal (RFP) issued - 8/29/2022

 Marion County Emergency Communications District (Marion County E-911) is issuing a request for sealed bids on a state-of-the-art, IP Radio Dispatch Console system.
 Interested vendors should review the RFP (linked below) for further information.
 Copies are also available for pickup at the Marion County E-911 office, 650 3rd Ave SW, Hamilton, AL 35570.

 Status: Closed.
 Awarded to Mobile Communications America (Avtec Scout System)

 Release Date: August 29th, 2022

 Closing Date: September 26th, 2022 at 4:00 PM (CDT)

 The issue affecting Voice-Over-IP (VOIP) calls has been resolved.
 The issue was caused by a problem with the Bandwidth VOIP network.
 VOIP phone users should once again be able to dial 911 without issue.

 We would like to take this as an opportunity to remind everyone to make sure the home or business address registered on their VOIP account is correct.
 VOIP calls are not routed the same way as traditional landlines.
 Instead, they rely on the user to register the correct address with their VOIP provider when they first setup the service.
 If the user moves to a new address, they must manually update that information with their VOIP provider.
 Making sure your address is registered correctly helps ensure that your 911 call will be routed to the correct dispatch center in an emergency.